mautrix/docs/bridges/general/troubleshooting.md

 If there's nothing in the logs, then the homeserver may have backed off on sending transactions as per the above entry.

+If there are incoming transactions in the bridge logs, but no response, it might mean you sent an unprefixed command to a non-management room.
+If you started the chat in a non-standard way instead of just creating a DM, the chat may not be registered as your management room.
+In non-management rooms, commands have to be prefixed by the command prefix defined in the config (e.g. `!wa login` instead of `login`).

 ## I don't see any responses from the bridge bot in Matrix, but the responses are visible in the bridge logs
 Make sure you didn't ignore the bot.